 In the second quarter of fiscal 2012, we concluded that a goodwill impairment indicator existed due to a significant decline in our market capitalization.
 Therefore we performed a goodwill impairment analysis and recorded a \$5.6 million goodwill impairment charge in the quarter.
-As of June 28, 2013 and June 29, 2012, we did not have any goodwill on our consolidated balance sheets.
+As of June 27, 2014 and June 28, 2013, we did not have any goodwill in our consolidated balance sheets.